That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 Before uploading, carefully review the presentation to make sure it doesn’t contain any typos or errors which can damage your credibility and kill conversions.

-For best results, get someone different to look over it.
-It’s hard for anyone to see their own typos!
+For best results, get someone else to look over it.
+Most of us can't see our own typos!

-Once finalized, you'll need the presentation in PDF format to upload it to LinkedIn.
+You then need to download the presentation in PDF format to upload it to SlideShare.

-In Google Slides, this is simply a case of going to File > Download as > PDF Document from the menu.
+In Google Slides, just go to File > Download as > PDF Document from the menu.

-(Note: as an alternative to downloading a PDF version, you can also upload files to SlideShare direct from the cloud, such as from Google Drive or Microsoft’s OneDrive).
+(Note: you can also upload files to SlideShare direct from the cloud, such as from Google Drive or Microsoft’s OneDrive).

-While it’s uploading, check your title, and enter a description.
+While uploading, check your title, and enter a description.

-Your description needs to sound engaging and contain plenty of keywords to help your target market find it, both on SlideShare and search engines like Google.
+Your description should sound engaging and contain plenty of keywords to attract your target market, whether on SlideShare or on search engines like Google.

 - Select the most relevant category from the dropdown.

-Once you’re done, the Discoverability Score should be at max.
+Once you’re done, check the Discoverability Score, it should be showing at max.

 Click Publish to make your SlideShare live.